-Undoubtedly sales are the lifeline of any organization and a cure for most of its problems.
-Most of the startups die a premature death due to lack of sales and not marketing, contrary to what many would believe.
-Taking this forward, having a great sales manager is essential to building a successful business.
+Undoubtedly, sales are the lifeline of any organization and a cure for most of its problems.
+Most of the startups die a premature death due to lack of sales and marketing, contrary to what many would have you believe.
+If we keep this in mind, then we can understand that having a great sales manager is essential to building a successful business.

 Great Sales Managers Have Solid Conviction